-Puppy & dog vaccination schedules and vaccination costs
+Puppy and dog vaccination schedules and vaccination costs

-Puppy & dog vaccination schedules and vaccination costs
+Puppy and dog vaccination schedules and vaccination costs

 Many of the most serious canine diseases – including Canine Hepatitis, Canine Distemper, Canine Parainfluenza and Canine Parvovirus – are preventable with simple dog vaccinations, Some of these conditions can cause very serious health problems, discomfort or pain for your dog.
 Some can be so serious that they can cause death within a number of days, potentially even hours.
 This article gives you all the information you need to know to ensure your best friend gets the protection they need.

 Why should you vaccinate your dog or puppy?

 Dog vaccinations will help your dog to be protected against some of the most common and most dangerous infectious diseases.
 For young dogs especially, it is critical to get the right vaccinations according to the puppy vaccination schedule to help build up their immunity.

 Dog vaccinations will not only protect your dog, they will also ensure your dog can’t infect others in their local dog community.
 Early dog vaccinations (see below for the adult dog vaccination schedule as well as the puppy vaccination schedule) will also allow you to socialise your dog earlier with other dogs.
 An up to date dog vaccination history is often required in places where dogs will closely interact with each other, such as boarding kennels, dog training classes and doggy day care.

 Immunisation is a relatively easy task to get organised.
 All vets have the ability and the equipment to quickly and easily immunise your pet against the biggest threats to their health.

 Even if your dog doesn’t mix with other dogs or you live far away from other people and pets, immunisation should be an essential part of any dog’s health regime.